rdmorganiser/rdmo-docker/README.md

-_NOTE: These docker files should be used for testing purposes only.
-They are not suited for prodution._
+_DEPRECATED: Please use the more elaborated [rdmo-docker-compose](https://github.com/rdmorganiser/rdmo-docker-compose) repo instead._

 [![Build Status](https://travis-ci.org/rdmorganiser/rdmo-docker.svg?branch=master)](https://travis-ci.org/rdmorganiser/rdmo-docker)

 # Docker files for [RDMO](https://github.com/rdmorganiser/rdmo)

-The repository contains two dockerfiles that can be used to build RDMO dockers.
+Note that these docker files should be used for testing purposes only.
+They are not suited for prodution.
+There are two dockerfiles that can be used to build RDMO dockers.
 They differ in the http server they use.
 One of them uses Nginx and the other one Apache.

 ### How to build and run
 The `build-and-run.sh` can be used to create the docker images and automatically run them after a successful build.